thunderbird89/esf/stories/story-future-flight.md

 type: story
 layout: page
 line: main
-title: Future Flight
+title: Flight of Icari
-permalink: /stories/future-flight
+permalink: /stories/flight-of-icari
 timeline: 2026-06-15
 ---
 ## Blue Sky Killbox

 The coast shimmered under morning haze as Vandenberg Air Force Base came alive with jetwash and radio chatter.
 Concrete vibrated with the weight of purpose.
 NATO brass, consultants, and a smattering of civilian observers lined the open-air viewing gantries, craning necks against the Californian sun.
+Among them, a small delegation from the Portuguese Air Force stood with the quiet confidence of those who already knew what the Talon could do—they'd been flying their own for nearly a year.

 On the tarmac, four aircraft sat at idle.
 Three familiar silhouettes—F-22, Typhoon, Gripen—stood in stark contrast to the alien geometry of the *Talon*.
 Angular and predatory, its airframe shimmered subtly even at rest, as though deflecting more than radar. *Federation Aerospace Tactical Frame - Talon.*